Optical heterodyne detection: Contrast to conventional radio frequency (RF) heterodyne detection

-It is instructive to contrast the practical aspects of optical band detection to radio frequency (RF) band heterodyne detection.
+It is instructive to contrast the practical aspects of heterodyne detection in optical band to radio frequency (RF) band.

 Energy versus electric field detection

-Unlike RF band detection, optical frequencies oscillate too rapidly to directly measure and process the electric field electronically.
-Instead optical photons are (usually) detected by absorbing the photon's energy, thus only revealing the magnitude, and not by following the electric field phase.
+Unlike RF band detection, optical frequencies oscillate too rapidly to directly measure and process the electric field electronically (e.g., 632 nm in wavelength for a visible HeNe laser that appears red, is 4.75×1014 Hz in frequency).
+Instead optical photons are (usually) detected by absorbing the photon's energy, thus only revealing the magnitude of an optical signal, not the electric field phase.
 Hence the primary purpose of heterodyne mixing is to down shift the signal from the optical band to an electronically tractable frequency range.